drteeth/elixir-es-cqrs/slides.md

 ???

-# Indexing speeds up read time by keeping alternative lookups for specific read patterns.
+# Indexing speeds up reads by keeping alternative lookups for specific read patterns.
 Comes at the cost of write speed.

 * UI design informs which indexes are important
 * Each index adds cost to write time so that strong consistency is always observed.